-We ascend to Ulleri Village through a pleasant rhododendron forest, much more impressive than the trees your grandmother has in the garden!
-We stay overnight at Ghorepani (check out the local disco - but don't get your hopes up in case it's closed!)
+Ascend to Ulleri Village through a pleasant rhododendron forest, much more impressive than the trees your grandmother has in the garden!
+Stay overnight at Ghorepani.

 5 Tadapani (2700m / 8858ft)

-Early birds can bounce out of bed to witness the sunrise over Annapurna from nearby Poon Hill (1 hour uphill climb) - you have to do this at least once in your life, right?
-Then the adventure continues as we trek on to Tadapani.
+Early birds can bounce out of bed to witness the sunrise over Annapurna from nearby Poon Hill (1-hour uphill climb) – you have to do this at least once in your life, right?
+Then the adventure continues as you continue your trek on to Tadapani.

 6 Kimrung Khola - Chomrong (2177m / 7143ft)

-We descend to Kimrung Khola before climbing again to Chomrong village, at the base of Hiunchuli (6441m).
+This morning you'll descend to Kimrung Khola before climbing again to Chomrong village, at the base of Hiunchuli (6441 metres).
 There are breathtaking views of Annapurna and Macchhapucchhre from here, plus delicious pizza!

 7 Kuldi Ghar - Doban (2670m / 8760ft)

-Trek this morning through the forest to Kuldi Ghar for about 3 hours' walking, then down to the banks of the Modi River and up again to Doban.
+Begin by trekking for approximately 3 hours through the forest to Kuldi Ghar, then down to the banks of the Modi River and up again to Doban.

 8 Doban to Machhapuchhre Base Camp (3700m / 12139ft )

-Passing through Himalaya Hotel, we continue up the narrow valley to Deurali.
-Sticking to the west bank of the Modi River, we enter an open valley near Machhapuchhre Base Camp.
+Passing through Himalaya Hotel, continue up the narrow valley to Deurali.
+Sticking to the west bank of the Modi River, enter an open valley near Machhapuchhre Base Camp.

 9 Annapurna Base Camp (4130m / 13549ft)

-We ascend further from Machhapuchhre Base Camp to Annapurna Base Camp, the highest point of our trek.
+Ascend further from Machhapuchhre Base Camp to Annapurna Base Camp, the highest point of your trek.
 You can decide how your legs and your lungs are holding up.
 You may remain at Machhapuchhre Base Camp or stay at Annapurna Base Camp for the night.
-The views from both base camps are fantastic - all the hard work to get here is worth it!
+The views from both base camps are fantastic – all the hard work to get here is worth it!

 10 Bamboo (2335m / 7660ft)

-Early morning wake up call for the sunrise view.
-We're close enough now to reach out and touch the peaks of Annapurna 1, Macchapucchhre, Annapurna South, Tent Peak, Gangapurna, Himchuli and Annapurna 3.
-Yep!
-After watching a sunrise on these snowy peaks we head back down the valley the same way to Bamboo (or further if the knees can handle it).
-Its a long day but we have plenty of time to get there.
+Wake up early for the beautiful sunrise view in Base Camp!
+You're close enough now to (almost!) reach out and touch the peaks of Annapurna 1, Macchapucchhre, Annapurna South, Tent Peak, Gangapurna, Himchuli and Annapurna 3.
+After watching a sunrise on these snowy peaks, head back down the valley the same way to Bamboo (or further if the knees can handle it).
+It's a long day but you have plenty of time to get there.

 11 Jhinu Danda (1780m / 5839ft)

-Passing back through the up and down staircases of Chhomrong we continue on down to Jhinu Danda.
-From here it's a 20 minute walk down to a hot spring by the Modi Khola for a well-deserved rest.
+Passing back through the up and down staircases of Chhomrong, continue the decent to Jhinu Danda.
+From here it's a 20-minute walk down to a hot spring by the Modi Khola for a well-deserved rest.

 12 Landruk - Tolkha - Pothana (1970m / 6463ft)

-By now we have thighs of steel and are pretty good at carrying our packs.
-It's down to cross the river and an ascent to Landruk, Tolkha, Deurali and Pothana.
+By now you'll have thighs of steel and will be pretty good at carrying your pack!
+Trek down to cross the river and continue the ascent to Landruk, Tolkha, Deurali and Pothana.

 13 Phedi - Pokhara

-This is the final day of the trek and it is a short downhill stretch all the way from Pothana to Phedi (approx 1.5 hours) via Dhampus village. . . yes, you made it!
-After lunch it's only about 45 mins (driving!) to Pokhara to check into your hotel for a well-earned shower and an end-of-trek celebration to enjoy the good things in life – like cold beer and a steak, or vegetarian lasagne!
+This is the final day of the trek and it is a short downhill stretch all the way from Pothana to Phedi (approximately 1.5 hours) via Dhampus village – you made it!
+After lunch it's only about a 45 minute drive to Pokhara to check into your hotel for a well-earned shower and an end-of-trek celebration to enjoy the good things in life – like cold beer or cocktail!

 Enjoy a free day in Pokhara to unwind, relax, and give those muscles a rest after all that trekking.
 Your leader can advise you of sightseeing opportunities.
 It is worth taking a boat for a row out on the lake, especially if the weather's fine.
 The lakeside area has great shopping opportunities and internet cafes.
 Pokhara has an interesting old area as well as an elaborate Hindu temple and a Buddhist monastery.
 Perhaps visit the Peace Pagoda, where spectacular views of the mountains await.
 You can see the Annapurnas from here, and the famous fishtail peak, Machhapuchhare, and back across to Pokhara.
 You will also visit the fascinating International Mountain Museum to learn some amazing tales of past climbing expeditions.